buildpacks/rfcs/text/0000-remove-stacks-mixins.md

 - Keep stacks.
 - Make the above changes but keep some existing terminology: stacks, build-image, run-image.
-- Continue to allow static definition of runtime package requirements in `buildpack.toml`.
+- Continue to allow buildpacks to specify package requirements (e.g., by PURL instead of mixins)

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions

-- Should runtime packages be determined during the detect or build phase?
-Opinion: detect phase, so that (in a later RFC), a runtime base image's app-specified Dockerfiles may by applied in parallel to the buildpack build process.
 - How will migration work?
 Can we make new base images compatible with older buildpacks?
 Can we make newer buildpacks compatible with older stacks?
 - What should builder.toml (and similar stack-dependent config files) look like?
 What should assets look like?
 Note: these could be decided in subsequent subteam RFCs / spec PRs.